Bamba Sutherland: Death

+Sutherland died on 10 March 1957, in Pakistan.
+She was the last living descendant of Maharaja Ranjit Singh, and with her death his line ended.
+She was buried at Gora Cemetery in Lahore, with a marble plaque marking her resting place.
+The coordinates to her grave are 31°32'06.6"N 74°20'58.5"E.

 Legacy

-Sutherland died on 10 March 1957, in Lahore, surrounded by friends.
-She refused to leave Lahore despite partition as she didn't agree with the division of the country into India and Pakistan.
-She has many relatives in Punjab and the Jatt Sikh aristocracy remembers her fight for an independent India with great love.
-She was a revolutionary, a suffragette, and beloved to the Sikh community.

 Bamba left a large quantity of important historical items to her secretary, Pir Karim Bakhsh Supra of Lahore, who gave them to the Pakistani government to be put on display publicly.
 Many items are in disrepair and kept in a collection that must be granted permission to be seen.
 The collection consists of eighteen paintings, fourteen watercolours, 22 paintings on ivory, and a number of photos and other articles.
 The collection was sold to the Pakistani government, and it is kept in Lahore Fort.
 It is known as the Princess Bamba Collection.

 The Persian distich on her gravestone has been translated as: